QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Sparse matrix multiplication, on the other hand, is :math:`O(N M_A M_B)` where :math:`M_A` are the number of nonzeros per row of :math:`A` and :math:`B` are the number of non-zeros per column of :math:`B`.

-By the rules of computational order, that means any algorithm this means that any algorithm requiring a matrix multiplication of dense matrices requires at least :math:`O(N^3)` operation.
+By the rules of computational order, that means any algorithm requiring a matrix multiplication of dense matrices requires at least :math:`O(N^3)` operation.

 The other important question is what is the structure of the resulting matrix.
 For example, multiplying an upper triangular by a lower triangular